Nail your Maid of Honour speech

 Rather than just a collection of anecdotes and the usual stuff, creating a theme and building a narrative ensures your speech is crafted rather than just a cut and paste job.
 The theme doesn’t need to be complicated.
 If the bride’s a teacher, for example, you could talk about what they’ve taught you over the years (from how to down a jaggerbomb to how to hunt down a vaguely decent bloke).
 Play with her character and see what theme you can create!

 Rule 4 Less in More

 You can keep your maid of honour speech as short as you like but don’t go over eight minutes.
-If there’s a best man giving a speech too you might both want to keep it to six mins each (never agree to less time than the bloke unless you want to!)
-Finally when it comes to speeches, remember no one ever said ‘if only it was longer’.
+If there’s a best man speech too you might want to keep it to six mins each (never agree to less time than the bloke unless you want to!)
+Finally when it comes to speeches, remember no one ever said ‘if only it were longer’.
 Once you write your first draft, edit it down to half the length.
 We promise it will make it a hundred times stronger.

 Rule 5 Prepare to Deliver

 A confident delivery is half the battle.
 Make sure your friend has checked the acoustics of the venue and get a mic if necessary (you wouldn’t believe how many speeches are ruined simply because the guests can’t hear them).
 Try to memorise the speech but don’t be afraid to use notes on the day (your brain will be scrambled).
 Also, remember to smile.
-It’s scientifically proven to be infectious and those scientists know stuff.
+It’s scientifically proven to be infectious, and those scientists know stuff.